SG4YK/DS4Motion_Unity/README.md

 # DS4Motion_Unity
-Sample showing how to get motion sensor data for DualShcok4 in Unity
+This project shows how you can get the motion sensor data of your DualShock4 controller using Unity's new Input System.

+**Notice**
++ The new Input System requires Unity 2019.1 or later.
++ This project was configured usign Unity 2019.3.1f1